Arrow keys: ESDF keys

 Perhaps the earliest game to use ESDF was Crossfire (1981), which used the keys for firing in multiple directions.
-Dan "vise" Larsen from Quake Team Deathmatch clan "clan Kapitol" popularized ESDF versus "WASD", explaining that the player gains three additional keys to bind the Quake game's controls to.
+Dan "vise" Larsen from Quake Team Deathmatch clan "clan Kapitol" popularized ESDF as an alternative to "WASD", explaining that the player gains three additional keys to bind the Quake game's controls to.
 It is the default configuration for several games, such as Tribes 2.
 The game Blackthorne used a combination of arrow keys for movement and ESDF for actions.
-Moreover, these keys are compatible with both QWERTY and AZERTY keyboard layouts, which is a major plus if the game is also released in France or Belgium.